jojanper/ng2-app/README.md

     * Asset files for the application (HTML entry, CSS, media files, etc)
     * Used by webpack development server with live reloading.
 This should be used for development only
 * style
-    * Application wide styling.
+    * Application wide styling
 * test_helpers
-    * Utility classes for unit testing.
+    * Utility classes for unit testing

 The structure of source files tries to follow the principles outlined in https://medium.com/@alexmngn/how-to-better-organize-your-react-applications-2fd3ea1920f1 (target framework is React but applicable to Angular project also).

 * application
-    * Bootstrap module for the application [AppModule]((https://github.com/jojanper/angular-app/blob/master/src/app/application/app.module.ts))
+    * Bootstrap module for the application - [AppModule]https://github.com/jojanper/angular-app/blob/master/src/app/application/app.module.ts)
 * pages
     * Application pages and related views
 * router